 Mary is a trustee of Newcastle University staff pension plan, a Deputy Lieutenent for the County of Tyne and Wear.
 Mary is also a Non-Executive Director of Gentoo Group.
 She is also Deputy Lay Chair for North Tyneside NHS Clinical Commissioning Group.
 Previously Mary was the Regional Director of Common Purpose for ten years, and therefore has significant experience in leadership development.

 Martin has worked in international development for over 30 years.
 Following time with Sightsavers, managing their programmes in Asia, Pacific and the Caribbean, he joined Christian Aid as the Deputy International Director before taking up a Director role to lead Christian Aid’s Strategy and People Management function.
-More recently he has taken on a new position of Director of Programme Innovation & Funding to lead the development of programmatic work supported by funding from international institutions, governments, private sector, trusts, foundations and major donors.
+Before leaving Christian Aid in April 2018 he took on a new role as Director of Programme Innovation & Funding to lead the development of programmatic work supported by funding from international institutions, governments, private sector, trusts, foundations and major donors.
 His past non-executive roles have included being the Chair of ECLOF International (global micro-finance NGO based in Geneva), Chair of Health Poverty Action and Treasurer of BOND (network of UK based development organisations).
 He is currently a member of Sightsavers Audit Committee.

 Pauline is currently employed as the CEO of a Scottish educational foundation which supports the development of a major Scottish College, whilst also working as a freelance Associate running a UK pilot programme for Carnegie UK Trust.
 Pauline has worked in the public, third and commercial sectors in business and strategy development and policy led grant making throughout her career.
 She has been active in the fair trade movement at grass roots level for over 25 years.